Thomfele/nixos/README.md

-# nixos
+# NixOS with remote Flake deploy on KVM

-# NixOS Workstation with remote Flake deploy on KVM
+# Workstation

 1) Change the "username" in "/etc/nixos/modules/admin.nix"